dandonahoe/dandonahoe-old/_posts/2024-06-21-web-app-architecture-as-simply-as-possible.markdown

 ### Backend Development

 The backend is the brain of your application, handling logic, database interactions, and more.
-We’ll cover Node.js, Express.js, and .NET Core, providing you with the tools to build robust server-side applications.
+We'll cover Node.js, Express.js, and .NET Core, providing you with the tools to build robust server-side applications.

 ### DevOps and Deployment